 The Carter Center observed as Nepal conducted a constituent assembly election in 2013 as part of a long-delayed effort to draft a new constitution.
 A constituent assembly elected in 2008 was dissolved in 2012 after failing to agree on a constitutional plan.

-Beginning in 2004, Carter Center staff met with royal and government officials and representatives from other national organizations to discuss possible solutions to the civil conflict and avenues of mediation.
+Beginning in 2004, Carter Center staff members met with royal and government officials and representatives from other national organizations to discuss possible solutions to the civil conflict and avenues of mediation.
 The Carter Center held several rounds of conflict resolution training for political party representatives and civil society leaders, held bridge-building sessions with Maoist representatives in Nepal, and worked in broad cooperation and coordination with international organizations engaged there.

-(Source: U.S. Central Intelligence Agency World Factbook 2013)
+(Source: U.S. Central Intelligence Agency World Factbook 2016)